My Sweet Potato Gnocchi Inspiration

-Anyway this friend, we’ll call him Geoff (because that’s his name) really liked to putter around in the kitchen, not just the barbie like most Aussie men (oooh, got my funny pants on today!).
-One day he posted on facebook that he made his wife a gorgeous dish of sweet potato gnocchi with burned butter sage.
+Anyway this friend, we’ll call him Geoff (because that’s his name) really liked to putter around in the kitchen He wasn’t chained to the barbie like most Aussie men (oooh, got my funny pants on today!).
+One day Geoff posted the gorgeous dish of Sweet Potato Gnocchi with burned butter sage that he made his wife.
 That had my attention right away and I was impressed that the dude can COOK!

-So I’ve been thinking about this dish on and off for about 3 years now.
-I’ve made regular gnocchi and it turned out quite well (pre-blog days) but with all those great sweet potatoes in the shops these days I knew it was finally time to give this beautiful and impressive dish a go.
+Making Sweet Potato Gnocchi has been on my mind on and off for about 3 years.
+After having great success making regular gnocchi I got re-inspired by all those great sweet potatoes in the shops.
+I knew it was finally time to give this beautiful and impressive dish a go.